 Cook the Vegetables

-Return pan used to fry tofu to medium-high heat.
-Add bell pepper to hot pan and cook until crisp tender, 2-3 minutes.
+Return pan used to fry tofu to medium-high heat and add 2 tsp. olive oil.
+Add red bell pepper to hot pan and cook until crisp-tender, 2-3 minutes.

-Add garlic and half the green onions (reserve remaining for garnish), and cook until aromatic, 1-2 minutes.
+Add half the green onions (reserve remaining for garnish) and garlic.
+Cook until aromatic, 1-2 minutes.

-Add pasta, pasta water, peanut sauce, and sesame oil and stir until thoroughly combined.
+Add pasta, peanut sauce, pasta water, and sesame oil to pan and stir until thoroughly combined.

-To mixing bowl with tofu, add Sriracha (to taste) and toss.
+To mixing bowl with tofu, add Sriracha (to taste) and toss to coat.

 Plate dish as pictured on front of card, garnishing with sesame seeds and remaining green onions.
 Bon appétit!